Logo for Piano Play It

 A basic blues scheme

-The blues scale was being sung later over this chord scheme, which you're soon going to find, is quite different the major or minor scales.
+The blues scale was being sung later over this chord scheme, which you're soon going to find, is quite different then the major or minor scales.
 It's not diatonic, more than that it contains all the "wrong" notes.

 We'll discuss the blues scale in details once we're through with this page (Or Click here if you can't wait).